HarshBabla99/qoptics_pkgs_benchmarks/README.md

 ### Running the benchmarks

 Now one can either manually run benchmarks of interest by simply executing the benchmark file or alternatively use the `runall.py` script to run them all automatically.

-### Export data to website

-After the benchmarks have been performed simply run:

-`julia make.jl`

 ## More information to this repository